ericoporto/ags-manual-wiki/FAQ.md

 **Q. How do I do an action when animation reaches certain frame?**

-A. In repeatedly_execute function test whether an object is [animating](Object#objectanimating), and what it's current View, Loop and Frame properties (Characters and Buttons have similar values).
+A. In repeatedly_execute function test whether an object is [`animating`](Object#objectanimating), and what it's current View, Loop and Frame properties (Characters and Buttons have similar values).
 Execute an action when these properties match your condition.

 ---

 **Q. How do I put a variable on a GUI label?**

-A. [String.Format](String#stringformat) script function allows to create a string with variable printed in it.
+A. [`String.Format`](String#stringformat) script function allows to create a string with variable printed in it.
 You may then use that string anywhere, for example, assign to a label's Text property.

 ---